ReadyMouse/sub-manager/README.md

 │  ┌──────────────────────────────┐  │
 │  │ Smart Contracts (PYUSD)      │  │
 │  │ Envio Indexer (Dashboard)    │  │
-│  │ Encrypted Metadata (Privacy) │  │
+│  │ Payment Processing           │  │
 │  └──────────────────────────────┘  │
 │                                     │
 │         Integration Layer           │
 │  ┌─────────┬─────────┬──────────┐  │
-│  │ Privacy │Bitrefill│ Coinbase │  │
+│  │ PayPal  │Coinbase │ Payment  │  │
-│  │  .com   │   API   │ Commerce │  │
+│  │ Payouts │  APIs   │ Router   │  │
 │  └─────────┴─────────┴──────────┘  │
 └─────────────────────────────────────┘
               ↓
     ┌──────────────────────┐
-    │  Any Service         │
+    │  Any Service with    │
-    │  (Netflix, Spotify,  │
+    │   PayPal Support     │
-    │   Gyms, SaaS, etc.)  │
+    │                      │
     └──────────────────────┘

-## Hackathon Positioning
-"Hi judges, I'm going to show you how crypto subscriptions should work...

-[Opens SubChain.xyz]

-Here's our marketplace - think Bitrefill meets Netflix.
-I can browse any subscription service...

-[Clicks Netflix]

-SubChain automatically determines the best way to pay:
-- For Netflix: Gift card API (automated)
-- For Dune Analytics: Direct integration (native)
-- For anything else: Virtual card bridge (universal)

-Watch me subscribe to Netflix with PYUSD...

-[Approves PYUSD allowance]
-[Creates subscription]

-Instantly indexed by Envio...

-[Dashboard updates in real-time]

-Gift card purchased via Bitrefill...
-[Show API response]

-Now, my browser extension detects the gift card is ready...
-[Extension icon lights up]

-I click 'Auto-Redeem'...
-[Puppeteer window pops up]

-Watch it log in and redeem automatically...
-[Shows browser automating the redemption]

-Done!
-Netflix renewed without me doing anything.
-[Shows Netflix account with updated balance]"

 ## Market

 Privacy.com has proven people want unified subscription management—they have millions of users.
 But they're 100% fiat.
-We're building the crypto-native version for the 500M+ people holding stablecoins who want to pay with PYUSD instead of linking their bank account.
+We're building the crypto-native version for the 500M+ people holding stablecoins who want to pay with crypto instead of linking their bank account.

-## Integrations to Consider

-* Unlock Protocol
-* Alchemy -> used for this project
-* Mintstars -> showcase the privacy aspects with encrypted label
-* Bitrefill/Coinsbee -> requires manual code entry
-* Charity that accepts crypto (TLC?)

-## Privacy-Preserving Subscriptions

-Keep payments on-chain but encrypt subscription metadata

-### The Problem
-Traditional on-chain subscriptions expose:
-❌ What services you use
-❌ How much you spend
-❌ Your entire subscription history

-### Our Solution: Client-Side Encryption
-✅ Subscription details encrypted before hitting blockchain ✅ Only you can decrypt with your password/key
-✅ Blockchain only sees: amounts, timing, addresses
-✅ No one can tell OnlyFans from Netflix from Spotify

-### Privacy Guarantees
-- Service names: PRIVATE
-- Categories: PRIVATE
-- Payment amounts: PUBLIC (required for smart contract)
-- Payment timing: PUBLIC (required for automation)

-### Future: Full ZK Privacy
-With more time, we'd implement zk-SNARKs to hide amounts too.
-Technologies:

-* Noir (Aztec's ZK language) - beginner-friendly
-* Circom + SnarkJS - more established
-* zk-SNARKs on EVM - native support on some chains

 ## Hackathon requirments
 ### Envio